AKrasheninnikov/generator-n8dspfx/README.md

 ```

 The generator is not published on NPM.
 The only way to use and install it is through cloning the repository and link the local files in the global npm cache.
+In general this generator should only be used to configure new projects after the configuration has once been provisioned `@microsoft/sharepoint` should be used.

 ## Usage